city

 Table of Content

 Salting sidewalks during the winter months is essential for every business.
-Not only does the law require businesses to take steps to ensure their premises are safely accessible for everybody, but a failure to protect customers hurts your brand and drives foot traffic down.
+Not only does the law require businesses to take steps to ensure that everyone can safely access their premises, but failing to protect customers hurts your brand and reduces foot traffic.

-There are lots of precautions you can take to ensure your sidewalks and entryways are safe for everybody to use, from hiring experts from Earth Development to manage salting and snow removal for you, to taking initiative and treating your pavements yourself.
+There are many precautions you can take to ensure your sidewalks and entryways are safe for everybody to use, from hiring experts from Earth Development to manage salting and snow removal for you to taking the initiative and treating your pavements yourself.

-At Earth Development, we not only provide expert help but also expert advice!
-Here are our top six tips for safely and effectively salting your sidewalk this winter.
+At Earth Development, we provide both expert help and expert advice!
+As a professional snow removal company, here are our top six tips for safely and effectively salting your sidewalk this winter.

 Sidewalk Salting